Designed by Tom Doak (1990)

-The absence of trees is the first thing most Myrtle Beach golfers notice.
-Where the typical Grand Strand course funnels players through pine-lined corridors, Heathland exposes them.
-Fairways are wide but the wind, which blows consistently across this stretch of coastal plain, changes effective distances and viable shot shapes on a daily and sometimes hourly basis.
-A downwind par four that plays as a straightforward mid-iron approach in the morning can become a three-club challenge by afternoon.
+The absence of trees is the first thing you notice.
+Where the typical Grand Strand course funnels you through pine corridors, Heathland exposes you.
+Fairways are wide but the wind, which blows consistently across this stretch of coastal plain, changes effective distances and viable shot shapes daily and sometimes hourly.
+A downwind par four that plays as a straightforward mid-iron in the morning can become a three-club challenge by afternoon.

 Doak's greens at Heathland are large by Grand Strand standards and feature the run-up approaches that became his signature.
-Front edges are generally open, inviting bump-and-run shots that many American golfers rarely practice but quickly learn to appreciate here.
-Bunkers are placed to catch aerial approaches that miss their target, rewarding the player who keeps the ball below the wind and uses the ground.
-The slope rating of 127 is among the lowest on the Grand Strand for a course of this length, reflecting the width off the tee and the options available around the greens rather than any lack of strategic interest.
+Front edges are generally open, inviting the bump-and-run shots that many American golfers rarely practice but quickly come to appreciate here.
+Bunkers sit where aerial approaches that miss their target tend to land, rewarding the player who keeps the ball below the wind and uses the ground.
+The slope of 127 is among the lowest on the Grand Strand for a course of this length, reflecting the width off the tee and the options around the greens rather than any lack of strategic interest.

 The 6,785-yard layout at par 71 is modest on paper.
-In calm conditions, low-handicap players will find it short.
+In calm conditions, low-handicaps will find it short.
 But Heathland is rarely calm.
-The design depends on wind for its defense, and on days when it blows, the course asks questions that longer, tree-lined alternatives do not.
-Club selection becomes genuinely uncertain, stances adjust, and the ability to control trajectory separates scores more than raw distance.
+The design depends on wind for its defence, and on days when it blows, the course asks questions longer, tree-lined alternatives don't.
+Club selection becomes genuinely uncertain, stances adjust, and trajectory control separates scores more than raw distance.

 For golfers curious about links-style play without crossing the Atlantic, Heathland provides an accessible introduction.
 It rewards creativity, punishes one-dimensional power, and plays differently every time the wind shifts.
-The conditioning is resort-standard rather than elite, but the design intelligence is real and the price is fair.
+Conditioning is resort-standard rather than elite, but the design intelligence is real and the price is fair.

 Myrtle Beach, South Carolina